 One alternative can achieve the goals for lowering cost, maintaining flavor and mouthfeel and provide the ability to clean up labels as an all natural ingredient.
 Functional whey protein, such as Grande Bravo®, is the optimal solution for improving sauces, soups, dips and other creamy applications.
 It also can maintain or enhance the umami, along with texture and mouthfeel, in many formulations due to its unique water-holding capabilities.

-Incorporating this shelf-stable ingredient often requires minimal adaptations in production lines and can significantly improve an original formulation.
+Incorporating these shelf-stable ingredients often requires minimal adaptations in production lines and can significantly improve an original formulation.
 There are many compelling reasons to consider using whey protein ingredients in your applications in addition to those noted above, and we’ve outlined our top 10 in the tip sheet below.
 Check it out!

-Better yet, to learn more about Grande Bravo functional whey protein and its vast application possibilities, reach out to the expert food scientists at Grande Custom Ingredients Group.
+Better yet, to learn more about Grande Bravo or Grande Gusto whey proteins and their vast application possibilities, reach out to the expert food scientists at Grande Custom Ingredients Group.
 They’re eager to help you overcome your greatest formulation challenges.